 I don’t think one of the things you think about when you have kids is how am I going to teach or show them diversity.
 I was worried about how expensive twins are going to be, how we are going to provide for them, make a home for them and keep them safe.
 But as they are getting older and with what is going on today in the world, I want my children to be kind, caring and empathic.
 I want their world not to judge people by the color of their skin, their gender, sexual preference or sexual identity, economic status and still have a strong identity of themselves.

 So, how do I instill that in them?
 How did my parents teach me diversity?
 Growing up, I have no memory of racial tension as a child.
 I remember being teased about my name in elementary school.
 Kids can be cruel.
 I remember my parents putting me in programs where everyone was not the same color of my skin.
 Enrolling me in schools where I was the minority, but had the better education.
 I remember my mom giving me talks (and they were many) about loving myself and being myself.

-I think diversity and raising well-rounded kids is just talking to them about culture and race.
-It is also being an example and living a life of diversity.
+I think diversity and raising well-rounded kids that include is more than just talking to them about culture and race.
+It is also being an example and living a life of diversity and inclusion.
 Teaching by putting words into action.
-The better question should be not how our we teaching our children about diversity, but rather how are we living a diverse life?
+The better question should be not how are we teaching our children about diversity, but rather how are we living a diverse life?

 Wife of one and mother of two (twins).
 Raising a family in the midwest.
 Lover of Netflix, crime shows and summer.
 Founder of The Expecting Mamas Network.